 Introduction

-Our focus on making equity transparent has led us to create a space where employees can see all the data regarding their grants.
+Our focus on making equity transparent has led us to create a space where stakeholders can see all the data regarding their grants.

 Your equity